Privacy Trees Ornamental Trees Research Tree Care About Us FAQ

 Back to Emerald Green Arborvitae Page

-FREE ESTIMATES: We’ll help you determine which trees are right for your project, and provide you with free, no-obligation estimates.
-This is often accomplished by e-mail and phone, usually first using our online Project Worksheet.
-Where necessary, we will send one of our experts out to review the project (no charge).
+Free Estimates: We will help you determine which trees are right for your project, and provide you with free, no-obligation estimates.
+This is often accomplished by e-mail and phone, usually first using our online Free Estimate Request Form.
+Where necessary, we will send one of our experts out to review the project (no cost or obligation).
 More information

-When we plant your trees we include staking, transplanting fertilizer, and an easy-to-use watering system that hooks into your garden hose.
+Warranty & Support: When we plant your trees we include staking (if necessary), transplanting fertilizer, and an easy-to-use watering system that hooks into your garden hose.
 More information.
 We also give a one year Warranty on trees we plant, for no additional charge.
 More information We have a detailed “Care of Your Trees” section of our website, and provide ongoing support--we're available to answer your questions as your new trees grow.
 More information

+Our Business: We’ve been in business since 1995 and have a dedicated, experienced staff, most of whom have been with us for many years.
+See: "About Us" for our history.
 We are a registered Washington State contractor (License Number: NURSEL*956J1).
 More information Be sure to hire a registered contractor -- to go to the Department of Labor & Industries website to check a contractor's registration, click here.
 As it says there: "Unregistered contractors carry no bond or insurance to protect consumers.
 Consumers can face serious issues if anything goes wrong on a job."
-These liability risks are in addition to fraud, poor workmanship, worthless warranties, etc.
+These liability risks are in addition to fraud, poor workmanship, worthless warranties, etc. We are fully bonded and insured, of course.

 "I am really pleased with your work.
 You saved me several thousand dollars, steered me away from trees that wouldn't work, provided healthy and beautiful trees, did a great job planting them, and did everything on time and on schedule.
 You can quote me."
 Jo, Vashon Island